The Beginning

 He ran.

 Just a short run.
-A brown blur cutting across the front yard, ears flopping, old legs remembering how to be young legs for about ten seconds.
+A brown blur cutting across the front yard, ears flopping, all four legs loose and glad and going full tilt.
 He ran a small loop around the yard, came back, sat down at Dad’s feet, and looked up with an expression that was unmistakably, undeniably:

 Yes.
 This.
 Here.
 Good.

 The minivan doors flew open and three boys spilled out into the grass.
-The youngest immediately fell down.
-The middle one started running toward the pond.
+The youngest immediately sat down in the grass and didn’t seem to mind.
+The middle one took off toward the sound of water he couldn’t quite see yet, already certain the pond was full of something wonderful.
 The oldest stood very still and just looked at everything, taking it in the way the oldest takes things in.
 Mom got out of the van and walked over to where Dad was standing with Bear, and she leaned against his shoulder, and neither of them said anything for a while.

-The cicadas got louder.
-The sky got pinker.
-The boys’ voices echoed across the property — the first voices the property had heard from this family, the first of thousands and thousands of voices it would hear in the years to come.
+The evening got quiet around them.
+The cold came down with the dark, and the stars came out thick over the tree line.
+The boys’ voices echoed across the property, the first voices the property had heard from this family, the first of thousands and thousands of voices it would hear in the years to come.

 Bear lay down in the grass at Dad’s feet, watching the boys, and let out one final long sigh.